-When we are ill or in pain, we seek medical care, assuming that New Port Richey healthcare professionals at places like Medical Center of Trinity-Behavioral Health, Johns Hopkins All Children’s Outpatient Care Pasco, or Johns Hopkins All Children’s Outpatient Care Pasco will properly diagnose and treat the problem.
+When we are ill or in pain, we seek medical care, assuming that New Port Richey healthcare professionals at places like Medical Center of Trinity-Behavioral Health or Johns Hopkins All Children’s Outpatient Care Pasco will properly diagnose and treat the problem.
 Unfortunately, that doesn’t always happen.
 Instances of medical malpractice are more common than you might think.
-The patient safety experts at Johns Hopkins University estimate that medical errors caused over 250,000 deaths each year.
-They further stated that medical error is the third highest cause of death in the U.S. In high-income countries.
-Medical malpractice is a complex area of the law, and New Port Richey residents need an experienced advocate to hold negligent practitioners accountable.
-If you believe medical malpractice was responsible for your harm, you should contact an experienced New Port Richey medical malpractice lawyer at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman as soon as possible to discuss your legal options.

 What Is Medical Malpractice?

 Despite the devastating consequences, some malpractice victims don’t seek compensation.
 They may not even be sure if medical malpractice occurred in their specific situation.
-Medical errors happen in all kinds of ways, including errors in treatment, health management, or aftercare.
-Some of the most common types of malpractice include:
+Medical errors happen in various ways, including errors in treatment, health management, or aftercare.
+Some of the possible types of malpractice include:

-Over 4,000 surgical errors occur each year.
-Surgical errors were the second most common medical malpractice claim.
+According to StatPearls, over 4,000 surgical errors occur in the U.S. each year.
+Modern Healthcare reports that surgical errors are the second-most-common medical malpractice claim.
 There is some degree of risk in all surgeries, but common errors include:

 - Injuring a nerve during surgery